SilentCatD/commit-hooks-synchronizer/README.md

 remote_hooks install -u git@github.com:SilentCatD/where-you-store-hooks.git
 ```

 Specify `ref` with `-r` to switch branches or check out a specific commit.
 This helps with using
 different hooks for different projects.

+Once installed via the command line, even without any other configuration files specified, you can
+reinstall using the `install` command without needing to specify the `-u` flag.

 ### Hooks uninstall hooks